Kepler Documentation

 The Agent dropdown at session start.
 Mode, Model, and Effort default to Default.

-Agent is set at session start and cannot be changed mid-session.
+You set Agent at session start and cannot change it mid-session.
 For details on each supported agent runtime, see Agent Integrations.

-Mode, Model, and Effort Level can all be changed on any individual message from the console input bar without restarting the session.
+You can change Mode, Model, and Effort Level on any individual message from the console input bar without restarting the session.

 Modes